 How is your environmental wellness?
 Take a self-assessment!

 These resources are available to support your success and protect your health and safety at Princeton.
-They can also teach you how to contribute to others and respect nature:
+They can also teach you how to contribute to others' lives and respect nature:

 - Campus Dining – Sustainable Dining

 - Environmental Health and Safety

 - Office of Disability Services (for undergraduate and graduate students)